hgot07/radius-dta/README.md

 ## Usage
 1. Open **dtauth-poc.pl** by a text editor, and set your own realm and HMAC key.
 2. Run **make** command to generate an EC key pair.
-3. Install required perl modules if the following command line shows any missing ones.
+3. Install required perl modules if the following command line shows any missing one.
  $ perl -c dtauth-poc.pl
 4. Run the script by
  $ perl dtauth-poc.pl

 ## TIPS for buiding a real AAA system
-It is strongly recommended to use a web-based provisioning system.
+It is strongly recommended to use a web-based provisioning system because the User-Name is very long.
+In addition, manual configuration of server authentication is cumbersome.

 For example,
 - [Passpoint Provisioning Tools](https://github.com/hgot07/PasspointProvisioningTools)
 - [eduroam Provisioning Tools](https://github.com/hgot07/eduroamProvisioningTools)